aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 - Make sure you open port `6180` (or `6182`, for example, depending on which port your node is listening to) and that you open your firewall.
 - If you are using Docker, simply add `- "6180:6180"` or `- "6182:6182"` under ports in your ``docker-compose.yaml`` file.
 - Share your fullnode static network identity with others.
-They can then use it in the `seeds` key of their `fullnode.yaml` file to connect to your Fullnode.
+They can then use it in the `seeds` key of their `fullnode.yaml` file to connect to your fullnode.
 - Make sure the port number you put in the `addresses` matches the one you have in the fullnode configuration file `fullnode.yaml` (for example, `6180` or `6182`).

 Share your fullnode static network identity in the following format in the Discord channel `advertise-full-nodes`: